ossuminc/riddl/doc/src/hugo/content/language/hierarchy/domain/context/features.md

 ---
+title: "Features"
+type: "page"
-title: Features type: page weight: 40 draft: false
+weight: 40
+draft: "false"
 ---
 A Feature is a requirement on a context.
 Features are specified very similarly to the [Gherkin language](https://cucumber.io/docs/gherkin/reference/).
 The same keywords are used and the